alssndro/sandros-sketch-plugins/README.md

 Six new text layers will be drawn according to the scale.
 If you need more than six, simply select the largest layer and use the plugin again.

+*Future Improvement: The plan is to create symbols instead of plain text layers once the Sketch Plugin API provides the ability to make new symbols.*

 ![Draw Typographic Scale](plugin previews/typographic scale.gif)

 ----